Tutorial

 The real power of the Model Context Protocol emerges when you combine multiple specialized servers.
 Instead of one monolithic server that does everything, the MCP ecosystem encourages small, focused servers - one for database access, one for file operations, one for web search, one for Git, and so on.
 Running 5-10 servers simultaneously gives your AI assistant a rich toolkit that covers most development workflows.

-This guide walks you through configuring multiple servers across Claude Desktop, Cursor, and VS Code, with real config examples showing 5+ servers running together.
-You'll learn server naming conventions, how to avoid port conflicts, manage memory, and control startup order.
+This guide walks you through configuring multiple servers across Claude Desktop, Cursor, and VS Code, with full 10-server config examples for each client.
+You will learn server naming conventions, how to avoid port and naming conflicts, manage memory across many servers, and control startup order.
+For guidance on how many servers your system can handle, see our how many MCP servers can you run guide.

-Claude Desktop - Multi-Server Configuration
+Claude Desktop - Full 10-Server Configuration

 {